Updated June 13, 2023

-The following article provides an outline of Magento Architecture.
-Even if you do not know more about the Zend framework you can learn it as it is completely MVC pattern and have full utilization of Object-oriented approach.
+The following article provides an outline for Magento Architecture.
+Even if you do not know more about the Zend framework, you can learn it as it is entirely MVC pattern and fully utilizes an Object-oriented approach.
 Magento uses a PHP object-oriented approach.
-Here we are going to learn a few important things like modularity, Security, MVS, Extensibility of Magento, etc.
+Here we will see a few essential things like modularity, Security, MVS, Extensibility of Magento, etc.

 Architecture of Magento

 We can divide Magento architecture into two parts one is Magento internal architecture, and another one is Magento ERP or UI architecture.

 The general architecture of Magento, from request to response for internal architecture, is given below.